Two South Dakota Cities Made the Windiest Cities in America List

 The website Stacker used weather data from NOAA compiled between January 1984 through December 2020 to determine the Top 50 windiest cities in America based on average daily wind speeds.
 You should know their findings were tied to communities with a population base of at least 50,000 people.

-We all know the city of Chicago has a reputation for being known as the windy city, however, it is far from it.
-Believe it or not, Chicago showed up at #35 on the WhatsUpNewp list, bested by both Sioux Falls and Rapid City.
+Chicago has a reputation as the windy city, however, it is far from it.
+Believe it or not, Chicago showed up at #35 on the list, bested by the two South Dakota cities that made the list.

 Here's another shocker, Rapid City is even windier than Sioux Falls.
 WhatsUpNewp says the average wind speed in Rapid is 10.6 miles per hour each day, making them #19 on the list.